lambdaclass/concrete/paper/evidence-carrying.typ

 The title echoes #emph[proof-carrying code] (PCC) @necula1997pcc and typed assembly language @morrisett1998tal, where a proof or typing derivation travels with a binary and is checked at load time.
 Concrete differs in #emph[what] carries the evidence and #emph[when]: the evidence is a source-tied, drift-gated attachment maintained by the compiler across edits, not a fixed certificate shipped with a binary.
 The fingerprint-binding lifecycle and automatic staleness are the contribution, not the proof object.

 Verification-first systems languages — F\* and its Low\* subset @swamy2016fstar @protzenko2017lowstar, Dafny @leino2010dafny, and SPARK-style Ada workflows — start from contracts and generated proof obligations.
 Concrete inverts the emphasis: it is systems-first, with proof as an #emph[opt-in attachment] over a validated-Core anchor and a small eligible fragment, accepting that most code is enforced-and-reported rather than proved.
-CompCert @leroy2009compcert proves the compiler itself; Concrete explicitly does #emph[not], and its contribution is making the unproved-but-evidenced boundary legible and self-invalidating rather than eliminating it — our §9 result is a single preservation fragment, not a verified pipeline.
+CompCert @leroy2009compcert proves the compiler itself; Concrete explicitly does #emph[not], and its contribution is making the unproved-but-evidenced boundary legible and self-invalidating rather than eliminating it — our extraction-preservation result is a single fragment, not a verified pipeline.
 RustBelt @jung2018rustbelt establishes semantic foundations for Rust's type system externally; Concrete keeps a weaker but in-toolchain notion of currency tied to the exact compiled body.

 Among practical systems languages, Rust is the nearest relative (no GC, ownership, explicit `unsafe`), but authority there is inferred from APIs and modules rather than declared in signatures, and semantic inspection is distributed across diagnostics, lints, MIR tools, and external analyzers rather than centered on one report surface.
 Zig shares the no-hidden-runtime, explicit-allocator ethos but does not treat effect visibility as a first-class surface.
 C, the baseline these languages react to, leaves authority, effects, and cleanup entirely to convention; it is the audit problem in its starkest form, and also the performance bar Concrete aims to meet (@fig-perf).

 The closest active work is the ecosystem for attaching proofs to Rust.
 Prusti @astrauskas2019prusti adds Viper-based modular specifications; Creusot @denis2022creusot translates Rust's MIR into Why3 and uses prophecy variables to reason about mutable borrows; Verus @lattuada2023verus verifies Rust directly with SMT and linear ghost types; and Kani @kani bounded-model-checks Rust to a fixed unrolling depth.
 All four express far richer properties than Concrete's eligible fragment, and we make no claim to match their proof power.
 They differ from Concrete in three respects that mark out this paper's contribution.
 First, they are external tools layered onto a language and compiler that are themselves unaware of the proof, whereas Concrete makes attachment, eligibility, and staleness ordinary outputs of the compiler that emits the code.
 Second, none binds a discharged proof to a body fingerprint and revokes it automatically on drift; drift is handled, if at all, by re-running the external tool in CI rather than by the compiler refusing to carry a stale claim.
 Third, authority and effects are not signature-level facts in Rust, so the capability and trust-boundary half of Concrete's evidence has no direct analogue.
 Concrete is weaker on proof power and stronger on lifecycle: the compiler, not a satellite tool, is what keeps the evidence current.

+Two verified-systems landmarks mark the far end of the spectrum.
+Cogent @oconnor2016cogent is the closest in spirit — a linear, no-GC systems language whose certifying compiler emits a refinement proof relating the generated C to a functional specification, used for real file-system code.
+Cogent proves more than Concrete does, but through a specialized pipeline for a restricted language; Concrete keeps a lighter, opt-in attachment in a general-purpose compiler and foregrounds the drift lifecycle instead. seL4 @klein2009sel4, a fully verified OS kernel, is the touchstone for whole-system verification and marks the cost Concrete is not paying: it proves neither its compiler nor its binaries.
+In cryptography, EverCrypt @protzenko2020evercrypt shows verified, high-performance primitives extracted from F\*; our `constant_time_tag` is a small step toward that domain, honest that it proves equality reasoning rather than the machine-level timing guarantees such work targets.
 Austral @borretti2024austral demonstrates linear types and capability-secure design for a serious systems language and is closest in spirit; Concrete adds capability signatures, report-oriented workflows, and the validated-Core proof boundary.
 The Lean 4 kernel and language @demoura2021lean4 are the proof substrate and the implementation language, which is what lets the compiler and the theorem checker share one kernel.

 = What Failed or Surprised Us